 If you have questions or concerns regarding an injury that took place at an indoor trampoline park or because of an unreasonably unsafe home trampoline, please contact a representative at our firm who can help direct your call.

-If you or your child were injured at an indoor trampoline park, we are happy to answer your questions and have one of our Philadelphia personal injury lawyers review your case for free.
+If you or your child were injured at an indoor trampoline park, we are happy to answer your questions and have one of our Philadelphia premises liability lawyers review your case for free.
 Galfand Berger has offices located in Philadelphia, Bethlehem, Lancaster, and Reading, we serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.